wookey-project/driver-stm32f4xx-spi/doc/api.rst

 .. caution::
    Each SPI function is named after the current SPI device identifier.
-   For e.g., when using SPI2, each function is prefixed spi2_, and so on.
+   For e.g., when using SPI2, each function is prefixed with ``spi2_``.
    This mechanism is based on macros and permit to unify the SPI functions implementations

 About early init
 ^^^^^^^^^^^^^^^^